Coltenus/wifi-cli-tool/README.md

 # wifi-cli-tool
-A simple cli tool to get your wifi info, check ping and connect to network or disconnect.
+A simple cli tool to get your wifi info, check ping or current speed and connect to network or disconnect.

 ```terminal
 >> wifi-cli.exe